The Many Facets of ISO 26262: Fault Injection Testing of Safety Critical Automotive Software

 Fault-injection testing finds mention in part-4 (hardware development) and Part-6 (software development) of ISO 26262 standard.

-Its primary function is to fulfill the safety requirements and ensure that the safety mechanisms are implemented with utmost efficacy and reliability.
 In industries like automotive, where model-based development is widely used for software development, fault-injection technique can be really helpful in early detection of faults and ways to mitigate them.

 How Does ISO 26262 Standard Approach Fault-Injection Testing?